Abdominoplasty (Tummy tuck)

 - correct abnormalities caused by obesity

-- improve the contour of the abdomen after hernia repair.
+- improve the contour of the abdomen after a hernia repair

-Many people people feel a great deal of pressure to appear perfect.
-This operation might improve your appearance and possibly your quality of life.
-But it is major surgery, and not suitable for everyone.
+There are several reasons a person may think about having a tummy tuck.
+While this operation might improve your appearance and possibly your quality of life, it is important to remember that it is major surgery and not suitable for everyone.

 If you are obese, think about whether you have done all you can without surgery.
 Would seeing a dietitian help?
-Are there ways to exercise more regularly?
+Are you able to exercise more regularly?
+Have you seen your doctor and asked about weight-loss medication?
 Do you have all the support you need?

 You should also be aware that:

 - If you have recently given birth, it can take a long time to get your abdominal muscles in shape again.
-Before considering an abdominoplasty after pregnancy, try post-natal abdominal exercises.
+Before considering a tummy tuck after pregnancy, try post-natal abdominal exercises.

-- Having an abdominoplasty will not prevent you from regaining weight.
+- Having a tummy tuck will not prevent you from regaining weight.

-If you are under 18, you will need to have a psychological assessment and wait for a cooling off period of 3 months before having major cosmetic surgery, such as an abdominoplasty, according to Medical Board of Australia guidelines.
+If you are under 18, you need to have a psychological assessment and wait for a cooling off period of 3 months before having major cosmetic surgery.
 This won't apply if the surgery is done for reconstructive reasons.

-If you are considering an abdominoplasty, it is important to choose a surgeon you feel comfortable with and who will speak to you honestly about the benefits and risks of any surgery.
+If you are considering a tummy tuck, it is important to choose a surgeon you feel comfortable with and who will speak to you honestly about the benefits and risks of the surgery.

 The Australian Health Practitioner Regulation Agency (AHPRA) has a register of medical practitioners.
 You can check this register to ensure your surgeon is a Fellow of the Royal Australasian College of Surgeons (RACS).
 You can also check if the surgeon has had any serious disciplinary action taken against them.